 Phones owned by relatives of dead UK soldiers were allegedly hacked by the News of the World, a national newspaper reports.

 The Daily Telegraph claims the phone numbers of relatives of dead service personnel were found in the files of private investigator Glenn Mulcaire.
+This comes after Prime Minister David Cameron said he would set up a public inquiry into alleged phone hacking.

 Rupert Murdoch, the paper's owner, has called claims of hacking "deplorable".